JochenFM/Milestone_2/README.md

 *Animations*

 I added animations on hover on the back of the cards to alert the user that these can be clicked.
-The change of size of the cards on click simulates the grasping of a card jusst before it is flipped.
-The shadows on hover behind the portrait images is just a nice addition to make it a little more 3D.
+The change of size of the cards on click simulates the grasping of a card just before it is flipped.
+The shadows on hover behind the portrait images on prize.html is just a nice addition to make it a little more 3D.

 *Sound*

 I loved the idea of a game with sounds and feel the background music conveys a happy and fun atmosphere for playing the game while also pushing the user to finish in time as the beat is exactly in tune with the decrementing seconds.
 The flip sound for the cards adds a real-world experience of playing cards for the user, while the hand bells on matching is a nice addition to alert the user to his/her success.
-The victory fanfare constitutes a neat yet solemn break with the background music, while the Tom & Jerry-like game over-sound really drives the message home to the user: you are out.
+The victory fanfare constitutes a neat yet solemn break with the background music, while the Tom & Jerry-like game-over sound really drives the message home to the user: you are out.